WUNDERSCHEIN - an installation by Guillaume Cailleau

 When and how does a piece of paper or an artwork acquire an exchange value?
 How is its' value determined and put into practice?

-Commissioned by CIRCUIT Artist Film and Video Aotearoa New Zealand with the support of AUT, WUNDERSCHEIN is an installation by French artist Guillaume Cailleau, featuring a collaboration with New Zealand artist Matilda Fraser.
+Commissioned by CIRCUIT Artist Film and Video Aotearoa New Zealand, WUNDERSCHEIN is an installation by French artist Guillaume Cailleau, featuring a collaboration with New Zealand artist Matilda Fraser.
 Focusing on the physicality of money - especially notes - the project models, imitates and fabricates money to address ideas of value in finance and art.